Privacy policy

 2.5 Data for the fulfillment of our contractual obligations

-We process personal data that we require to fulfill our contractual obligations, such as name, address, email address, products ordered, invoice and payment data.
+We process personal data that we require to fulfill our contractual obligations, such as name, address, email address, ordered products, invoice and payment data.
 The collection of this data is necessary for the conclusion of the contract.

-The data is deleted after the warranty periods and statutory retention periods have expired.
-Data linked to a user account (see below) will in any case be retained for the duration of this account.
+The data will be deleted after the warranty periods and statutory retention periods have expired.
+Data linked to a user account (see below) will in any case be retained for the duration of the management of this account.

 The legal basis for the processing of this data is Art.
 6 para.
 1 sentence 1 b) GDPR, because this data is required so that we can fulfill our contractual obligations to you.